vzhou842/victorzhou.com/content/posts/2019-08-02-minify-svgs.md

 Still, though, that's **387 bytes** just to draw a 24x24 circle.
 Surely this isn't the end of the road, right...?

-Of course not.
-I don't think <span class="emph-special">look, I figured out how to save files in the <span style="font-style: normal">Optimized SVG</span> format</span> warrants its own blog post.
+Of course not. <span class="emph-special">Look, I figured out how to save files in the <span style="font-style: normal">Optimized SVG</span> format</span> doesn't warrant its own blog post.

-The final evolution of our circle SVG is a result of passing it through [svgo](https://github.com/svg/svgo), a tool specifically for optimizing SVGs:
+The final evolution of our circle SVG is a result of passing it through [svgo](https://github.com/svg/svgo), a popular Node.js tool specifically for optimizing SVGs:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24"><circle cx="12" cy="12" r="12"/></svg>